-A degreaser is a cleaner designed to remove grease, oils, cutting fluids, corrosion inhibitors, handling soils, finger prints, and other contamination common in assembly, stamping, other types of metal fabrication, refineries, motor repair, airplane hangars, and many other applications.
-Degreasers go by a number of different names, including precision cleaner, maintenance cleaner, and specific for automotive repair, carb cleaner, brake cleaner.
+A degreaser is a cleaner designed to remove grease, oils, cutting fluids, corrosion inhibitors, handling soils, fingerprints, and other contamination common in assembly, stamping and other metal fabrication in refineries, motor repair shops, airplane hangars, and factories, etc..
+Degreasers go by a number of different names including precision cleaner, maintenance cleaner, as well as several specific for automotive repair such as carb cleaner or brake cleaner.

 The objective for a degreaser is to remove the offending soil quickly, avoiding as much wiping and scrubbing as possible.
 Degreasing solvents are commonly packaged as an aerosol for convenience.
-Aerosols have the added advantage of providing a forceful spray that creates agitation and to penetrate all the crevices of the part.
+Aerosols have the added advantage of providing a forceful spray that creates agitation and which penetrate small crevices.

 Specialized equipment like ultrasonic or vapor degreasers are available for more automated cleaning.
-These processes are more repeatable, so better suited for more critical cleaning applications, like aerospace and medical.
+These processes are repeatable, so better suited for more critical cleaning applications, like aerospace or medical appliance maintenance.